-If you can’t afford the tools straight away – it’s perfectly fine to hand-roll your own!
+If you don’t have the budget for the tools or aren’t sure about buying them straight away, it’s perfectly fine to hand-roll your own!

-Just be prepared to get your hands dirty!
+Just be prepared to get your hands a little dirty!

-Let’s jump straight into a basic mix that you can make yourself.
+Ok, let’s jump straight into a basic boilie mix that you can make yourself will relative ease.

-Once perfected, you can always add some secret ingredients to give you that edge over other anglers.
+Once perfected, you can always add some secret ingredients and experiment to give you that extra edge on the bank.

 We begin by putting together an incredibly easy dry mix which forms the base of almost all boilie mixes.